 Started in 1984 by a group of neighbors, this free event now spans multiple blocks and draws impressive crowds each year.
 While an amazing sight in and of itself, Candy Cane Lane was created with a greater purpose in mind – to help find a cure for a local child diagnosed with cancer.
 If you are interested in making a contribution, donations collected from visitors during this month-long event help the MACC Fund (Midwest Athletes Against Childhood Cancer) in their efforts to find a cure for childhood cancer.

-Candy Cane Lane starts shortly after Thanksgiving and will continue to run until December 26th.
-Santa Claus himself will even make appearances on select days!
+Candy Cane Lane begins shortly after Thanksgiving and runs until December 26th.
+Santa Claus himself even makes appearances on select days!
 Need directions?
 When you see wrapping paper on the trees, you’ll know you’ve arrived!